deNBI/cloud-user-docs/wiki/cloud_admin/elixir_OIDC.md

 ### Prerequites

-This guide was testet against OpenStack Newton on top of Ubuntu 16.04 LTS, but should also work with later Openstack versions and other operating systems (maybe with slightly modifications).
+This guide has been testet against OpenStack Queens/Rocky on top of Ubuntu 18.04 LTS, but should also work since Openstack Newton release and other operating systems (maybe with slightly modifications).

 - Openstack
 	- Keystone API 3